bokeh/bokeh/sphinx/source/docs/dev_guide/documentation.rst

 :ref:`documentation style guidelines <devguide_documentation_style_guidelines>`
 and the `Google developer documentation style guide`_.

+You can find many common substitutions in the file :bokeh-tree:`sphinx/source/rst_epilog.txt`.
+This file is loaded as the `epilog.rst environments variable`_ for Bokeh's Sphinx configuration.

 `Release Notes`_ are generally handled by the Bokeh core team as part of Bokeh's `release management`_.
 Each release should add a new file under ``sphinx/source/docs/releases`` that briefly describes the changes in the